-It is anticipated that up to \$800,000 will be available for multiple awards to be made in Fiscal Year 2001 and early Fiscal Year 2002 in the categories described above, contingent on the availability of appropriated funds.
+It is anticipated that up to \$1,000,000 will be available for multiple awards to be made in Fiscal Year 2002 and early Fiscal Year 2003 in the categories described above, contingent on the availability of appropriated funds.
 Proposals may request project support up to three years, with out-year support contingent on the availability of funds, progress of the research and programmatic needs.
 Annual budgets are expected to range from \$30,000 to \$150,000 total costs.
-Funds for this research primarily will come from the Integrated Assessment Research program; some funds for research on Topic D will come from the Carbon Management Science program.
-DOE is under no obligation to pay for any costs associated with the preparation or submission of proposals if an award is not made.
+Funds for this research will come from the Integrated Assessment Research program.